urbanopt/urbanopt.github.io/README.md

       }
 }
 ```

 The `DefaultPostProcessor` reads these feature reports and aggregates them to create a `ScenarioReport`.

-### Example _ post processing an added feature report attribute :
+### Example: post-processing an added feature report attribute

 Lets now try a short example where a new attribute "number of ocuppants" is to be added to the feature_report and to the post_processor.

 Below are the steps for this process:

 - clone the scenario-gem repository to your local machine
-- open the schema file and append the new property "number of occupants" to the properties inside the program component.
+- open the [schema](https://github.com/urbanopt/urbanopt-scenario-gem/blob/develop/lib/urbanopt/scenario/default_reports/schema/scenario_schema.json) file and append the new property "number of occupants" to the properties inside the program component.

 ```JSON
 "Program": {